 Many people may be thinking that it’s too early to think about next year’s taxes.
 However, if you own a small business, or you’re making moves in the coming months, you absolutely need to think about your next year’s or even quarterly tax returns.
 A lot of things happen throughout the year, and if you aren’t keeping tabs on anything, you may find yourself at a loss when March comes around.
 It’s for that reason, that many professionals, including those that are working with H&R Block, will recommend a semi-annual, midyear checkup.
+So let’s talk about Tips for Summer taxes.

 Updating Your Personnel Files